My passion for good food is no secret.

 Now it’s okay to go to the nursery and breath in all those heady plant smells! *sigh*

-This part may seem like a no-brainer, but every year I see folks at the nursery select yellowed, and wilted plants because they’re bigger; over green, sturdy plants that are smaller.
+This part may seem like a no-brainer, but every year I see folks at the nursery select yellowed, and wilted plants because they’re bigger (read taller), over the green, sturdy plants that are smaller.
 Go for the healthy green and sturdy plants.
 The vitality of a good plant will have it outgrowing a weaker, larger plant, within a few weeks.
 And that healthier plant will outproduce a weaker plant all summer long!

 3. It’s all in how you plant it